magidoc-org/magidoc/README.md

 ----

-Magidoc is an open source static GraphQL documentation auto-generator that offers a better developer experience, is more customizable and produces better documentation than existing solutions.
+Magidoc is an open source static GraphQL documentation auto-generator that offers the best developer experience, is infinitely customizable and produces better documentation than existing solutions.

 ## Features